xulihang/BasicCAT-website/imagetrans/index.md

 * Maskeditor can now regenerate mask of selected area and scale images
 * Text Remover can remove text in selected area
 * The default text mask color is reset to red
-* Add non-text image editor
+* Add text-removed image editor
 * Bugfixes

 ### v1.1.6